mitraiit/docker/README.md

 # docker CRUD app in PHP/MYSQL
 Sample web app in docker image

 Created by Surya Mitra | M20AIE314

 We have basically created a simple webapp using PHP and MySQL(db).
 The app allows users to perform CRUD operations.

 Web servers :

-1.Apache(Php)
+1. Apache(Php)

-2.PHPMyadmin for mysql operations
+2. PHPMyadmin for mysql operations

 Folder structure is given below :